 - Know and remember your employment rights.

-- Learn with fun activities, voice overs so you don’t have to read (if that’s your preference), and translations in five languages: Chinese, Hindi, Samoan, Tagalog and Korean.
+- It’s easy!
+Learn with fun activities, voice overs so you don’t have to read if that’s your preference, and translations in five languages: Chinese, Hindi, Samoan, Tagalog and Korean.

 - Empower you to raise issues with your employer.

-- Help you sort out issues early when they are small and prevent them from getting big.
+- Help you sort out issues early when they are small and prevent them from growing big.

 - Test yourself and be assured you understood the key points from the quiz.